Luzifer/vault2env/README.md

 ```

 Though it's possible to use CLI parameters I strongly recommend to stick to the ENV variant as it's possible under certain conditions to read CLI parameters on a shared system using for example `ps aux`.

-### Using a token instead of app-id authentication

-This is quite simple: Omit parameters `--vault-app-id` and `--vault-user-id` and their respective ENV variables but set `VAULT_TOKEN` or `--vault-token`.